nicole-numfocus/pandas-czi/proposal.md

 most-used Python tag on StackOverflow (@robinson_2019).
 Pandas is widely used in industry and research, with over 1,000 citations (@Mueller2019).

-### Library Maintenance
+## Library Maintenance

 Pandas is a large library with many users.
 We have many open issues (about 3,000) and Pull Requests (about 100).
 Keeping up with the stream of updates is time consuming, but important to the project.
-We would like to fund time dedicated specifically for maintenance.
+We would like to fund time dedicated specifically to maintenance.
 This would include

 1. Promptly triaging newly opened issues
 2. Promptly reviewing new pull requests
-3. Ensuring open issue conversations are progressing
+3. Ensuring conversations on open issues are progressing
 4. Ensuring that Pull Requests are not going stale and being abandoned
+5. Periodically the issue backlog to find and close issues that are duplicates or no longer relevant

-By dedicating time specifically to maintenance we hope to reduce the open issue backlog and increase the growth rate of new contributors, as pandas becomes an easier project to contribute to.
+By dedicating time specifically to maintenance we hope to reduce the open issue backlog.
+This should also make pandas easier to contribute to, hopefully increasing the growth rate of new contributors to the project.

-### Extension Types
+## Extension Types

 Pandas Extension Types allow for extending NumPy types with custom data types and array storage.
 Pandas uses extension types internally for several